HarishFulara07/Basic-Web-Chat-Application/README.md

 # Basic Web Chat Application

+Basic web chat application on the lines of IRC.

 **Note**: You can find detailed information about the application in [documentation.pdf] (https://github.com/HarishFulara07/Basic-Web-Chat-Application/blob/master/documentation/documentation.pdf) inside the documentation directory.

 <br>